MickeyKay/better-font-awesome-library/README.md

 (string) Returns the immutable selected Font Awesome channel, `7.x` by default or explicit `5.x`.
 Returns an empty string when an unsupported first-caller value has caused the runtime to fail closed.

 #### get_asset_delivery() ####
 (string) Returns the immutable first-caller mode, `automatic` or `bundled-local`.
-Returns an empty string for an unsupported mode.
-A supported mode is retained even when the channel or mode/channel combination is invalid; inspect `get_errors()` for configuration failures.
+Returns an empty string when the mode, channel, or mode/channel combination is unsupported; inspect `get_errors()` for configuration failures.
+The internal selection remains immutable.
+A missing or invalid bundle does not invalidate the configuration, so the accessor still returns `bundled-local` in that case.

 #### request_release_data_refresh() ####
 Requests asynchronous refresh scheduling through the configured callback or `bfa_release_data_refresh_requested` action.
 This method performs no remote transport.
 It does nothing in bundled-local mode or after invalid mode/channel initialization.